Small business owners compete with their peers for customer dollars. Here are credit card processing tools you should be using.

 Customers can choose how they want to pay, using either the traditional swipe method or the EMV chip.
 Those who use the chip card feature insert the card into an EMV-enabled terminal and leave it there until the transaction is approved.

 Though affixed EMV-enabled terminals can cost hundreds of dollars per unit, according to CreditCards.com, there are alternatives appropriate for small businesses.
 For example, many mobile payment providers offer EMV-enabled processors for less than $50.
-For full details on implications for small business owners, check out the complete guide to EMV chip cards here.

 If you sell any product or service online, all online payment transactions should involve a secure third-party payment processor, which may redirect the customer to a payment gateway for secure processing.